USPTO Examiner BROWE DAVID - Art Unit 1617

 Pre-Appeal Conference Effectiveness

-When applicants request a pre-appeal conference (PAC) with this examiner, 19.6% result in withdrawal of the rejection or reopening of prosecution.
-This success rate is in the 25% percentile among all examiners.
-Note: Pre-appeal conferences show limited success with this examiner compared to others.
-While still worth considering, be prepared to proceed with a full appeal brief if the PAC does not result in favorable action.
+When applicants request a pre-appeal conference (PAC) with this examiner, 19.2% result in withdrawal of the rejection or reopening of prosecution.
+This success rate is in the 27% percentile among all examiners.
+Note: Pre-appeal conferences show below-average success with this examiner.
+Consider whether your arguments are strong enough to warrant a PAC request.

 Appeal Withdrawal and Reconsideration